kgdacalosciascdo/agis-wireframe/docs/RENDER_DEPLOYMENT.md

 ## Scope

 This deployment preparation does not change CMS workflows, statuses, or professional controls.
-CMS-12A adds the report-run/export migration and protected backend endpoints and the `/compliance-management/reports` React workspace; apply the migration and rerun the permission seeder before deployment.
+CMS-12A/12B provide the report-run/export migration, protected backend endpoints, and the `/compliance-management/reports` React workspace; apply the migration and rerun the permission seeder before deployment.
 Report files use the same private local disk and are ephemeral on Render Free, so use durable private storage before operational report retention.
-AIS integration and ARMIS provider authority changes remain outside this deployment task; ARMIS-7B only hardens and verifies startup.
+AIS integration and ARMIS provider authority changes remain outside this deployment task; ARMIS-7B/7C only harden and verify startup/deployment.